Sadiqraza2003/Diabetes-prediction/README.md

 ## Dataset

-The dataset used in this project is sourced from [source_name].
+The dataset used in this project is sourced from [Kaggle].
 It includes the following features:

 - **Pregnancies**: Number of times pregnant.
 - **Glucose**: Plasma glucose concentration.